 As John has come to be someone we trust when it comes to opinions one eating out and drinking in Sydney – and someone we’ve also been providing the occasional tip to, we asked him to give us his very personal opinion on sipping and dining in Sydney.

-A Local Guide to Eating and Drinking in Sydney with John Fink
+A Local Guide to Eating and Drinking in Sydney by John Fink

 Q. What sets Sydney’s food scene apart from other Australian cities?